Chart Color Schemes

 The level of cultural diversity witnessed in Melba was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Melba's cultural diversity was above average, with 21.9% of its population born overseas and 16.5% speaking a language other than English at home.
-Christianity was the predominant religion in Melba, accounting for 45.4% of its people.
-However, the most notable overrepresentation was in Other religions, which comprised 1.2% of Melba's population compared to 1.3% across Australian Capital Territory.
+Melba's population shows above average cultural diversity, with 21.9% born overseas and 16.5% speaking a language other than English at home.
+Christianity is the predominant religion in Melba, accounting for 45.4%.
+The most notable overrepresentation is seen in Other religions, which comprises 1.2% of Melba's population compared to 1.4% regionally.

 Frequently Asked Questions - Diversity